 (C) No elected officer shall be prohibited by this section from making any inquiry

-for information, on behalf of a constituent, if no compensation, reward, or other thing of value is promised to, given to, or accepted by the officer, whether directly or indirectly, in return for the inquiry.
+for information on behalf of a constituent if no compensation, reward, or other thing of value is promised to, given to, or accepted by the officer, whether directly or indirectly, in return for the inquiry.

 COMMENT SECTION 13: This is a relatively simple provision intended to prevent officers and employees from disclosing or using information gained in the course of performing their public duties for their own personal or financial benefit, or for the benefit of another private person.
 Misuse of confidential information is specifically addressed in KRS 522.040.